 Expected Award Condition:

-Here children were offered a “Good Player” ribbon for taking part in the activity which involved the user of felt-tipped pens.
+A “Good Player” ribbon for taking part in the activity which involved the user of felt-tipped pens.

 Unexpected Award Condition: